Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 League Platforms / Realms
 -------------------------

-The application was designed to work with platform EUW1, and some platform related config (e.g. API URLs) have been hard coded as such.
+The application was designed to work with platform EUW, and some platform related config (e.g. API URLs) have been hard coded as such.
 This should be updated to support all platforms.

 Static Data & Images